-SIT Graduate Institute, a pioneer in experiential education for more than 50 years, offers low-residency and global master's degree and certificate programs in the fields of climate change and global sustainability, conflict transformation and peace and justice leadership, humanitarian assistance, international education, sustainable development, and TESOL.
+SIT Graduate Institute, a pioneer in experiential education for more than 50 years, offers part-time hybrid and global master's degrees, certificate programs, and a doctorate focused on some of the most critical global issues.
+Fields of study include climate change & global sustainability, conflict transformation and peace & justice leadership, international & global education, sustainable development, and TESOL.